Meghan Markle Transitioning, Takes Cues From Middleton, A Meghan Effect Begun?

 Meghan Markle has been most well known for her role in the hit legal drama Suits and for her lifestyle site The Tig.
-Generally Markle appears in editorials and at events garbed in form-fitting frocks with daring necklines that are often less conservative overall.
+Generally, Markle appears in editorials and at events garbed in form-fitting frocks with daring necklines that are often less conservative overall.
 She always looks stunning, yet as the new girlfriend to Prince Harry, it’s become clear from her most recent fashion selections, that Markle is adapting her wardrobe to suit a more royal existence.

 Meghan Markle and Prince Harry were recently spotted at a wedding of the royal’s friend at which the actress donned a dress by one of the designers that Kate Middleton has been seen in on several occasions over the years.
 The specific Erdem ensemble was also strikingly similar to the piece that the Duchess wore for her first royal tour to Canada in 2011.
 Markle looked very conservative and lovely.